ugr-sail/sinergym/docs/source/pages/extra-configuration.rst

                   'runperiod' : (1,1,1997,12,3,1998)}
     env = gym.make('Eplus-5Zone-hot-continuous-v1', config_params=extra_params)

-*Sinergym* will modify this simulation model from Python code and save *IDF* in each episode directory generated in output.
+*Sinergym* will modify this simulation model from Python code and save *epJSON* in each episode directory generated in output.
 For more information, see :ref:`Output format`.
 The format for apply extra configuration is a **Python dictionary** with extra parameter key name and value.